jani-heinikoski/intro-iot-project/README.md

     4. You're done!
 You should now have example data from the past week based on the Sense HAT emulator's values.
 The script makes the air temperature decrease linearly with a small amount of randomness introduced along with colder night temperatures.

+## Visualization script

+The visualization script is found in the graph folder.
+It runs on Windows platform (tested on Windows 10) using Python 3.
+To run the script, perform the following steps:

+1. Install dependencies in the graph folder first with

+    ```bat
+    pip install -r ./requirements.txt
+    ```

+2. Set the required environment variables

+    ```bat
+    set INFLUXDB_TOKEN="<your all access API token>"
+    set INFLUXDB_ORG="<your organization in InfluxDB Cloud Serverless>"
+    set INFLUXDB_HOST="<your cluster URL in InfluxDB Cloud Serverless>"
+    ```

+3. Run the script
+    ```bat
+    python3 ./graph_gen.py
+    ```

+4. You're done! matplotlib-module should provide you with graphs representing the data from the database.

 ## Authors

 - [@jani-heinikoski](https://github.com/jani-heinikoski)